Like Beer? Here's How to Drink Like a Local in Greenville's Brewery Scene.

 Double Stamp Brewery

-Projected to open in late 2020, this aesthetically-awesome-looking brewery will be next door to Charleston-based Home Team BBQ and across from two shipping container restaurants!
-Directly on the site of an under-construction expansion of the Prisma Health Swamp Rabbit Trail, joggers, walkers, and cyclists will easily be able to make one heck of a pit stop.
+Projected to open Spring/Summer 2021, this aesthetically-awesome-looking brewery will be next door to Charleston-based Home Team BBQ and across from two shipping container restaurants!
+Directly on the site of an under-construction expansion of the Prisma Health Swamp Rabbit Trail, joggers, walkers, and cyclists will easily be able to make one heck of a pit stop at this 5,000-sq-ft brewery featuring a 90s vibe.
+The brewery name was inspired by a scene from the movie Dumb & Dumber.
 The half-acre Oak Tree Park (also part of the Holland Park development) features twelve 100-year-old oak trees for providing shade during the heat of summer.
 813 Laurens Rd.
 (Holland Park)